 Who Can Participate

-The program is open to students whose majors belong to USFSM College of Arts and Sciences.
+The program is open to students to all USF students.

 The prerequisite for SPN1121 is SPN 1120.
 Students taking SPN1120 (Spanish I) in spring semester must have a mid-term passing grade of C or better (at USF midterm grades are submitted electronically), and they cannot drop the course for a W. Students can exempt this requirement by taking the USFSM Spanish proficiency test by the spring semester midterm date, and scoring at the appropriate level.

 Regarding participation of auditors in the study abroad program: Auditors may be able to participate if space allows.
 Auditors would need to meet the prerequisite (see above).
 They would need to fully apply, but do not need to put in a deposit.
 After the application deadline, they will be informed about whether space allows or not.
 If there is room, they will need to submit their first payment immediately.

 How to Apply